 The increase of the velocity with the lattice size means (apart from pathological behaviors) that the velocity will reach a non zero asymptotic value for $r_\mathrm{AB}>0$.
-Hence, the picture that emerges from this analysis is a discontinuity of the front velocity $v$ calling for a first order (discontinuous) transition: $v$ is different from zero if $r_\mathrm{AB}>0$ and equal to zero if $r_\mathrm{AB}=0$.
+Hence, the picture that emerges from this analysis is a discontinuity of the front velocity $v$ suggesting a first order (discontinuous) transition: $v$ is different from zero if $r_\mathrm{AB}>0$ and equal to zero if $r_\mathrm{AB}=0$.
 The apparent change of the behavior of the velocity for $r_\mathrm{AB}\simeq 0.1$ (the flattening of its slope) can be interpreted as a crossover effect and not as the effect of a new phase transition.

 Beyond aggregate morphologies and front velocity, the behavior of the front fluctuations, i.e., the kinetic roughening properties, turns out to also differ for $r_\mathrm{AB} = 0$ and for $r_\mathrm{AB} > 0$.
 Hence, we report the results obtained in both cases in the next sections.
 Unless otherwise stated, all calculations were carried out for $L = 2048$ and times $t\lesssim 20000-130000$.
 For comparison, in Ref.\ \cite{Dias2018} simulations were performed for system sizes $L\le 512$ and times $t\lesssim 4000$.